MorrellLAB/MorrellLab.github.io/_people/Nadia-Janis.md

 twitter:
 ---

-Nadia has worked as an undergraduate student in the lab, including a lot of heavy lifting in the greenhouse and computational analysis.
+Nadia worked as an undergraduate student in the lab, including a lot of heavy lifting in the greenhouse and computational analysis.
 She completed a bachelor's degree in Environmental Science at University of Minnesota in May 2021.